mogmyij/SimplePendulum/README.md

 https://gafferongames.com/post/integration_basics/

-<h2>this simulation makes use of semi-implicit euler
+#this simulation makes use of semi-implicit euler
 Semi-implicit euler is a [Numerical Integration](https://en.wikipedia.org/wiki/Numerical_integration) method used to aproximate the solution of the pendulum's equation of motion.